Antwerp & Mechelen

 Though the city-proper is home to only a couple of breweries, great beer bars and storied “bruin cafés” (brown oak pubs) are everywhere, and the region surrounding the city has dozens of great breweries.
 Less than an hour east of Antwerp is the Westmalle Trappist monastery, brewer of Westmalle Dubbel and Tripel, the delicious, iconic progenitors of these two beer styles that have made Belgian beer famous.
 Dingemans, a major malting facility on the north side of the city, keeps the region’s kettles – including at the famous De Koninck Brewery – full of high-quality malt.
 Mechelen, a 20-minute train ride south of the city, is famous for Belgium’s most celebrated and tastiest asparagus and poultry.
 Mechelen is also home to the fantastic Het Anker brewery and restaurant, brewer of Gouden Carolus beers.

-Cradle of Essential Belgian Beer Styles
+Cradle of Major Belgian Beer Styles

 Walking the platform toward the central hall at beautiful Antwerpen-Centraal Station.